Table of contents

 Photosynthetic response to drought

-One of the implications of drought is that plants can perform photosynthesis quite as well.
-But predicting how plant photosynthesis adapts to lack of water in the soil is under debate because, as of yet, we lack a complete physical or chemical description of how plants control their stomata.
-Stomata are pores on the leaf through which carbon dioxide enters and water leaves and plants can actively or passively control how open they are.
+One of the implications of drought is that plants cannot perform photosynthesis quite as well.
+But predicting how plant photosynthesis reacts to lack of water in the soil is under debate because, as of yet, we lack a complete physical or chemical description of how plants control their stomata.
+Stomata are pores on the leaf through which carbon dioxide enters and water leaves and plants can actively and/or passively control how open they are.
 From the trade-off between gaining CO2 and losing H2O stemmed the idea that there is an optimal stomatal opening allowing just enough CO2 in and just enough H2O out.
-This idea was first proposed in the 1970s by I. Cowan and G. Farquhar and is now can be referred to as the stomatal optimality principle.
+This idea was first proposed in the 1970s by I. Cowan and G. Farquhar and is now referred to as the stomatal optimality principle.
 Such ideas are of great importance if we are to predict how our environment will respond to climatic change.

 Cowan and Farquhar showed that this idea gave accurate predictions for plant photosynthesis under well-watered conditions.
 That, in itself, was unexpected because there is no physical or biological reason for the plant to follow any ‘optimal’ criterion, but it worked!
 Since then, various scientists all over the world have been building on this idea and applying it to various other conditions, like arid climates.

 This is where my work comes in.
-Back in 2013, S. Manzoni and collaborators relaxed much of the assumptions on which the Cowan and Farquhar study was based.
+Back in 2013, S. Manzoni and collaborators relaxed many of the assumptions on which the Cowan and Farquhar study was based.
 Collaborators and I built on the 2013 study to attempt to explain the range of different photosynthetic behaviors observed in water-stressed plant (the iso-, aniso-hydricity concept).
 Our work also elucidates how plants are expected to act under a competitive environment during a long-term drought.
 The article adds the following to the idea of photosynthetic optimality: